SumoLogic/sumologic-documentation/docs/integrations/google/cloud-audit.md

-## Install the Google Cloud Audit App
+## Installing the Google Cloud Audit App

 This section provides instructions for installing the Google Cloud Audit App, as well as examples of each of the App dashboards.